Skylake-dev/Notes/Machine Learning/Machine Learning.md

 Radial Basis Functions: each basis function depends only on the radial distance (typically Euclidean) from a center `μ`.
 `Φ(x) = h(||x - μ||)`

-Original use was for interpolation but since in machine learning data is often noisy we need to use normalized basis functions: in each point the sum of the basis function is 1.
+Original use was for interpolation but since in machine learning data is often noisy we need to use normalized basis functions: in each point the sum of the basis functions is 1.

 ![not_normalized_vs_normalized_basis_functions](assets/not_normalized_vs_normalized_basis_functions.png)
 The normalization allows to have enough power of prediction in every point.

 NADARAYA-WATSON MODEL
-Given a training set `{xn, tn}`, we want to learn the joint distribuition `p(x, t)`
+Given a training set `{x_n, t_n}`, we want to learn the joint distribuition `p(x, t)`.
 The idea of this method is to approximate this density using *Kernel Density Estimation* KDE, for example we can use Parzen window
 ![radial_basis_functions_parzen_window](assets/radial_basis_functions_parzen_window.png)

-Once we have the distrubution we can use that to make predictions
+Once we have the distrubution we can use that to make predictions.

 ![radial_basis_functions_regression](assets/radial_basis_functions_regression.png)
 The kernel is obtained by a normalized version of the basis functions centered in the training point.
 A basis function can be for example a gaussian distribution.